Editorial Guidelines

 Share this post

-These guidelines explain how we gather, summarize, and present the news at The Canada Report.
-Our aim is to help Canadians understand what’s happening across the country without overwhelm or spin.
+These editorial guidelines explain how The Canada Report selects, summarizes, and presents Canadian news.
+Our goal is to help readers understand what’s happening across the country without overwhelm, sensationalism, or unnecessary spin.

 Our Mission

-We rely on multiple reputable outlets, public documents, official statements, and regional reporting to create balanced, easy-to-read summaries.
+Our coverage draws from multiple reputable news outlets, public documents, official statements, and regional reporting to reflect a broad range of perspectives.

 How We Produce Each Story